-Accommodations are usually the most expensive part of travelling.
-Of course with things like couchsurfing and Airbnb accommodations, this is becoming increasingly more affordable.
+Accommodations are usually the most expensive part of traveling.
+Of course with things like couchsurfing and VRBO accommodations, this is becoming increasingly more affordable.
 If staying on a stranger’s couch isn’t really your thing, then consider a private room at a hostel, which is still cheaper than a hotel room.

 Hostels are quite well maintained, especially for being in the business of cheap lodging.
 A hostel will most likely offer cleaner and better accommodations than a cheap hotel in the same or even higher price range.

 Otherwise, if it’s a longer stay, renting an apartment will be your cheapest route.
 There are plenty of sites that offer apartment rentals.
 Again, this sometimes requires you to do a little searching, but it is worth it in the end.

 As well as saving some change, finding ways to earn money while you travel is a great tactic to sustain your adventures in the longer term.
 Two of the most common options are working and blogging.